 One of a "suite" of packages that we'll use is called Tidyverse and it should preferably be installed before classes start.
 While Tidyverse is a suite of multiple packages, this can be installed just like a single package with that single name.

 The method to add a package is rather simple:

-- Copy the following command in the R console: install.packages("tidyverse") - Alternatively use the Packages pane in RStudio to do the installation with the graphical interface
+• Copy the following command in the R console: install.packages("tidyverse")

 Figure 1.1: Adding packages is like adding gears for a more powerful engine.